ByteAtATime/nothing-ear-rust/README.md

 # nothing-ear-rust

-A Rust command-line utility to fetch the battery information of Nothing Ear devices.
+A **reverse-engineered** Rust command-line utility to fetch the battery information of Nothing Ear devices.

 ## Overview